Guidance for employers and training providers on traineeships

 - They allow you to get to know and work with young people prior to recruiting apprentices

-When offering a traineeship work placement, employers must provide:
+When offering a traineeship work placement you need to provide:

 - The traineeship is free to your business, but you may support trainees with expenses such as transport and meals.